dmoralestech2/Java-Writings2/Java_Lambda.md

 When I see an interface with a @FunctionInterface annotation I think of it as one method wrapped in an object.

 If we see a parameter of type interface, it means that we need to pass an object that implements that interface.

+A good analogy of a lambda is to think of it as a block of code and you can treat as a variable.